Working at Stratford Hall

 - All other positions should have a minimum of two letters of recommendation.

-*New* Senior School Counselor
+Senior School University Counselor

-The Senior School Counselor role exists to support students in Grades 8-12 in two main areas: the first is their social/emotional health and well-being, and the second is in pursuit of their post-secondary aspirations.
-Please see the attached job description for further details.
+The Senior School University Counselor role exists to support students in Grades 8-12 in two main areas: the first is their social/emotional health and well-being, and the second is in pursuit of their post-secondary aspirations.
+Please see the attached job description further details.

-We would like to thank all applicants in advance; however, we will only contact those selected for an interview.
+We would like to thank all applicants in advance, however we will only contact those selected for an interview.
 Starting date: late August 2017.

 Resource Teachers (RTs) are one-year paid positions, with the possibility of an extension.
 RTs work directly with classroom teachers, and are often called upon to do substitution work when teachers are away.
 They participate in the full range of activities of the school, assisting as well in supervision and co-curricular activities.
 RTs experience a year of teaching in a top independent school, and additionally gain valuable knowledge about all three International Baccalaureate programs.